schultzbergin/schultzbergin.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: A selection of my publications, drawn from Google Scholar.
-Likely missing most recent publications.
+description: List of publications as indexed by Google Scholar.
+You can typically access by philosophy publications on [PhilPapers](https://philpeople.org/profiles/marcus-schultz-bergin).
+For access to any others, feel free to contact me.
 nav: true
 nav_order: 2
 ---